 Greek society is currently undergoing a difficult transformation as the country has been suffering from a severe economic crisis since 2009.
 Almost everybody knows of someone who has lost their job, pension or even their house, and unemployment remains a serious problem, especially for youth.
 There is very little ability to project into the future, meaning it is difficult to be forward planning.
 Such insecurity has forced many Greeks to reassess their priorities.

 Some are finding that the lessons inherited from older generations are not always suitable to deal with the current social climate.
 For example, many people who grew up in Greece used to be able to ‘get by’ without necessarily having to safeguard or worry about their future.
 People had more freedom to approach situations with a laid-back attitude; ‘ohaderfismos’ describes the mentality of responding to problems with the easy-going sentiment “Oh brother, who cares?”.
 Today, many Greeks no longer have the luxury to rely on this attitude and disregard the difficulties of the current precarious economic situation.
 Instead, people have become quite cautious and wary of ambiguity.
-According to Hofstede’s dimensions, Greek culture has the highest possible score for uncertainty avoidance.
+According to Hofstede’s dimensions, Greek culture has the highest possible score for.
 This indicates that Greeks are seeking stability and security more than ever.